VladAnton22/mips-exercises/README.md

 This repository contains a collection of small MIPS assembly programs written and tested in [MARS](https://computerscience.missouristate.edu/mars-mips-simulator.htm.)

+The exercises start slow, testing simple concepts that are vital for understanding the MIPS ISA.
 Each program demonstrates a fundamental concept of the MIPS instruction set: registers, memory, syscalls, arithmetic, branching, procedures, stack usage, and more.

 The goal of this repo is to:
 1. Serve as a study resource for exams/quizes in college.